Electric Scooter Malfunctions

 Determining Liability When a Scooter Malfunction Causes an Accident

 Unfortunately, malfunctioning electric scooters can lead to serious accidents and injuries.
 Determining liability in an electric scooter malfunction injury can be complex, as multiple parties may share responsibility.
-The attorneys at McGee, Lerer & Associates carefully investigate each case to identify the at-fault party.
+The attorneys at McGee Lerer Ogrin carefully investigate each case to identify the at-fault party.

 The key parties who may be held liable in an electric scooter malfunction case include: